 - 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 5 representations were received.
-They were received from local residents, Sussex Police and The Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Public Safety, Prevention of Public Nuisance, Protection of Children form Harm and Cumulative Impact. - 3.8 Full details of the representations are attached at Appendix C. - 3.9 An agreement was reached between the applicant and Environmental Protection which is attached at Appendix D. - 3.10 A map detailing the location of the premises is attached at Appendix E.
+A summary appears below: - 2 representations were received.
+They were received from Sussex Police and The Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact, Prevention of Public Nuisance, and Protection of Children from Harm. - 3.8 Full details of the representations and Sussex Police proposed conditions are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.